opendistro-for-elasticsearch/anomaly-detection/cli/README.md

 ## Configure

-Before using the AWS CLI, you need to configure your AWS credentials.
+Before using the ESAD CLI, you need to configure your ESAD credentials.
 You can do this in several ways:

 * Configuration command
 * Config file